 - Myofascial pain

 - Eating disorders

 While there is no single cure for bruxism, our dentists may recommend one of several treatments, in addition to a restorative treatment, to help alleviate the effects of tooth grinding and protect your smile.
 Common treatment options include:

 - Night guards – This specialized mouth guard is worn at night, and is designed to minimize the abrasive actions of teeth while asleep.

 - NTI-tss device – This device covers the front teeth, preventing the grinding of your rear molars by limited the contractions of your jaw muscles.

 - BOTOX® – BOTOX can be injected into muscles to relax and weaken them enough to prevent the grinding.
 This treatment does not interfere with day-to-day functions such as chewing and speaking.

 Our dentists may also recommend relaxation and stress management exercises, or biofeedback mechanisms.
 Once your bruxism is under control, we will design a treatment plan to restore the damage done to your teeth and help you regain a beautiful, healthy smile.

-If you have questions about bruxism treatments, please contact our practice and schedule an appointment with Dr. Sellers, Dr. Platt, Dr. Lochtefeld, and Dr. Lochtefeld.
+If you have questions about bruxism treatments, please contact our practice and schedule an appointment with Dr. Cory Sellers, Dr. Ryan Platt, Dr. Michael Lochtefeld, and Dr. Caitlin Lochtefeld.